Nexedi/erp5/buildout/README-2.12.txt

   $ python2.6 -S bootstrap.py -c buildout-2.12.cfg

+WARNING: please read "Troubleshooting" section bellow, you may need to unset environment variables in your GNU/Linux distribution

 If curl or wget are available, it can be done in one line:

 in case of curl: